RebelToolbox/RebelDocumentation/tutorials/scripting/c_sharp/c_sharp_style_guide.rst

     var velocity = direction * 1.5;

     // It's generally a better idea to use explicit typing for numeric values, especially with
-    // the existence of the `real_t` alias in Godot, which can either be double or float
+    // the existence of the `real_t` alias in Rebel Engine, which can either be double or float
     // depending on the build configuration.

     var value = 1.5;